pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 # The Developer Role Profiles

 Outlined below are skills/traits/behaviours relating to the various levels of being a developer @ pebble {code}.
 Whilst we do not adhere to tiered roles (junior, senior etc), the demonstration of these are what we believe makes a great software developer.
 This isn't a script, or a checklist to follow.
 It is deliberately non-prescriptive to allow people to pursue specific goals related to their career, but the overall themes should be applicable to everyone.
-These are the things that we value in developers, and they will form part of the evaluation during reviews and salaries.
+These are the things that we value in developers, and it will inform the evaluation of your performance and salary.

-*Note*, the recruitment guidelines should serve as a precursor to this document.
+**Note:** the recruitment guidelines should serve as a precursor to this document.
 If you haven't read that yet, [please do so here](https://github.com/pebblecode/pebble-handbook/tree/master/great-people/hiring-great-talent/developer).

 The details are grouped according to levels of experience and ability, analogous to junior - mid - senior, but not in any way related to job titles.
-This is a non-exhaustive list, and the groups should be considered to be cumulative, such that being a high-performer means displaying the attributes stated in group 1 and 2.
-They are also entirely uncoupled from length of service.
+This is a *non-exhaustive* list, and the groups should be considered to be cumulative, such that being a high-performer means displaying the attributes from group 1 and 2.
+These are also entirely uncoupled from length of service.

 ### 1. Capable